adwaer/infrastructure/README.md

   **Result** - Main functional class

 6. In.DDD (**Not ready yet!**)
-  There are domain events and handlers
+  There are domain UOW / Repo / Dispatcher / Event Handlers Ioc method: DddModuleBuilder.AddServices
-  Ioc method: **AddWebServices**
+  We recommend you to use it only on "Commands Way" because of performance

 7. In.DataMapping
   There are IMapperService abstraction only